 What is this searching?
 WorldCat@OSU searches across 7 key databases for books, articles, and more.
 More Search Options >>

 What is this searching?
 The SearchOhio Catalog allows searching and requesting of popular books, DVDs, CDs and other materials from 20+ public library systems throughout the state of Ohio.
 More Search Options >>

 The Ohio State University Libraries Special Collections collect, preserve, and promote the use of distinctive collections, unique resources and primary research materials.
-Our diverse collections are available for use by Ohio State University faculty and students as well as visiting scholars and the general public.
-A search of the Libraries catalog may be limited to only special collections holdings on the Search page by selecting “Special Collections and Archives” in place of “Search Full Catalog.”
+Our diverse collections are available for use by Ohio State University faculty and students, as well as visiting scholars and the general public.
+A search of the Libraries' catalog may be limited to only special collections holdings on the Search page by selecting “Special Collections and Archives” in place of “Search Full Catalog.”

-The JEROME LAWRENCE AND ROBERT E LEE THEATRE RESEARCH INSTITUTE (TRI) is an archive for performers, playwrights, choreographers, designers, producing organizations, and theatre and dance companies, among others, and advances the study and inspiration of the performing arts.
+The LAWRENCE AND LEE THEATRE RESEARCH INSTITUTE (TRI) is an archive for performers, playwrights, choreographers, designers, producing organizations, and theatre and dance companies, among others, and advances the study and inspiration of the performing arts.
 In association with the Department of Theatre, the Institute acquires, preserves, and makes accessible materials documenting the performing arts for the purposes of scholarship, education, and enjoyment; provides an active teaching component; serves as a source for new works creation, development, and reconstruction; and enriches patrons' experiences of these materials which reveal our performing arts culture and history.
 Our collections include personal papers; organizational archives; costume, scene, lighting designs, and technical theatre documentation; costumes; models of stage sets and theatres; photographs; posters; artwork; film, videotape and sound recordings; realia; and other types of documentation.

 FOR MORE INFORMATION ABOUT THE TRI, CLICK THE PHOTO BELOW.